 The Parents’ Meetup and the Campus Family Office are additional advisory resources for international students and employees with children.

-The Center for Entrepreneurship & Transfer (CET) provides hands-on support for students, staff and graduates of all faculties at TU Dortmund University in the planning and implementation of innovative start-up projects and the commercialization of research results.
+The Center for Entrepreneurship & Transfer (CET) provides hands-on support for students, staff and graduates of all departments at TU Dortmund University in the planning and implementation of innovative start-up projects and the commercialization of research results.

 The Equal Opportunities, Family and Diversity Unit (CFV) encourages a culture of diversity at TU Dortmund University.
 It develops, supports and puts into practice strategies, instruments and measures to improve the equality of opportunities and family-friendliness.

 The Central Equal Opportunity Representative helps TU Dortmund University to fulfill its mandate of fostering the equality of men and women and ensuring it actually happens in practice.
-The Decentralized Equal Opportunity Representatives are the contact persons for equality-related matters in their faculties.
+The Decentralized Equal Opportunity Representatives are the contact persons for equality-related matters in their departments.

-The Complaints Office provides contact points – both in the faculties as well as at the central university level – to which students can turn in cases of conflict or if they wish to make a complaint or suggestion for improvement in the area of teaching and studies.
+The Complaints Office provides contact points – both in the departments as well as at the central university level – to which students can turn in cases of conflict or if they wish to make a complaint or suggestion for improvement in the area of teaching and studies.

 Search & People Search

 The campus of TU Dortmund University is located close to interstate junction Dortmund West, where the Sauerlandlinie A 45 (Frankfurt-Dortmund) crosses the Ruhrschnellweg B 1 / A 40.
 The best interstate exit to take from A 45 is “Dortmund-Eichlinghofen” (closer to South Campus), and from B 1 / A 40 “Dortmund-Dorstfeld” (closer to North Campus).
 Signs for the university are located at both exits.
 Also, there is a new exit before you pass over the B 1-bridge leading into Dortmund.